-- The Construction Training Fund (CTF) offer a $250.00 subsidy to the successful completion of a pre apprenticeship course to assist in the cost of the TAFE course.
+- The Construction Training Fund (CTF) offer a $250.00 subsidy following the successful completion of a pre- apprenticeship course to assist in the cost of the TAFE course.

 - Pre-apprentices traditionally have extremely high rates of success in gaining apprenticeships after their training.

 As people complete their apprenticeships at varied rates, training these days is increasingly being assessed on competencies met rather than a specific time frame.
-Depending on the trade and apprenticeship terms selected, timeframes can range from 2 to 4 years.
+Depending on the trade and apprenticeship terms selected, time frames can range from two to four years.

 There is a big difference between completing a formal trade qualification and being a fully qualified trade with the maturity to contract independently.